 II.
-DISTRIBUTION OF HANDBILLS, PETITIONS AND OTHER WRITTEN MATERIAL pedestrian or vehicular traffic.
+DISTRIBUTION OF HANDBILLS, PETITIONS AND OTHER WRITTEN MATERIAL

 Any person may hand out and distribute non-commercial handbills, petitions or other written material on campus without prior approval, so long as such distributed materials clearly identify the author or sponsor of the materials.